Bradyk27/X-Ray/README.md

 Congratulations.
 You have successfully transferred and rendered Ros topics wirelessly.

+## Miscellaneous

+An older, significantly more messy version of this code can be found [here](https://github.com/Bradyk27/ROSResearch2)

+Feel free to email me with questions at bradyakruse@gmail.com

 ## Future Directions & Ideas

 * Dockerize this system and integrate it via Docker compose.
 Make it much more scalable and accesible.